k0ral/imm/README.md

 ### Offline read-it-later

 *imm* is able to store a local copy of unread elements, to read them later while offline for example.
+There are 3 alternate ways of achieving this.

-There are 2 alternate ways of achieving this:
+#### `imm-writefile`
-- using `imm-writefile` will produce a light HTML file with no stylesheets, no scripts and with links to online resources (images, fonts, ...) that won't be available offline:
+`imm-writefile` will produce a light HTML file with no stylesheets, no scripts and with links to online resources (images, fonts, ...) that won't be available offline:
   ```dhall
   let Callback : Type =
     { _executable : Text